dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

-# Cracking the Low Level Coding Interview
+# Crash Course on x86-64 Reverse Engineering

-Let me guess?
-You received an email scheduling an interview?
-Been there too!
-Don't remember those calling conventions on Windows because your last job had you reversing on Linux?
-Me too!
 I started learning C programming and x86-64 assembly in 2021.
 Two years is not that long but its a long time to forget something you've read in a manpage.
 In this repository, I'm going to review some low-level concepts and help refresh your memory.

 ![Alt Text](https://github.com/dilldylanpickle/dilldylanpickle.github.io/raw/main/GIFs/we-have-tecnology.gif)